adobe/aepsdk-core-ios/Documentation/GettingStarted.md

 ## Next Steps

 - Get familiar with the various APIs offered by the AEP SDK by checking out our [API usage documents](./Usage/).
-- If you want to leverage shared services offered by the AEP SDK, check out the [Services documentation](./Services/README.md).
+- To leverage shared services offered by the AEP SDK, check out the [Services documentation](./Services/README.md).
-- If you want to build an extension on-top of the AEP SDK, check out the [Building Extensions documentation](./EventHub/BuildingExtensions.md).
+- To build an extension on-top of the AEP SDK, check out the [Building Extensions documentation](./EventHub/BuildingExtensions.md).